 If you are in town on a night when Rachel Klein does not have a dinner event, you can enjoy vegan Latin cuisine at Bar Bombón for light bites and killer cocktails in a stylish space.

 Late-Night Activity and Meal: Charlie was a sinner.

 If you’re still enjoying Center City after hours and want to fulfill your late night cravings or celebrate the end of your trip with another cocktail, Charlie was a sinner. is the place for you.
 This bar is a snug, dark space that feels like a chic speakeasy without going underground and serves up some delectable appetizers that taste nothing like traditional greasy bar food you’re used to having.
 Enjoy dishes like Saffron Mushroom Risotto and Silken Tofu & Mushroom Ramen as you celebrate your last night in the City of Brotherly Love.

 Philadelphia is a city to marvel–from the quality of food, to the Colonial architecture, to the beautiful spaces you don’t often get to explore in other compacted U.S. cities.
 Philly is full of character, full of life, and full of more beauty than we could have ever imagined.
 Its vegan knowledge will surprise you and your possibilities for learning are endless.
-What will you learn on your visit to Philadelphia?
+What will you learn during your 72 hours in Philadelphia?